-$^{2} https://www.statista.com/statistics/377382/Bitcoin-market-capitalization/$ of the mathematical problem for the PoW.
+Importantly, Nakamoto's white paper also makes sure that these 21 million coins will be supplied over a fixed number of years up until the year 2140.
+This is achieved by adjusting the difficulty of the cryptographic puzzle for the PoW.
 In particular, "the [PoW] difficulty is determined by a moving average, targeting an average number of blocks per hour [roughly 6 blocks per hour]."
 (Nakamoto, 2008, p.3).
-This ensures a smooth (sticky) supply of Bitcoins in the short-run.
-When mining intensifies (diminishes), the PoW difficulty increases (decreases).
-The increase in mining difficulty is also a protective measure for the Blockchain to ensure more security against attacks.
-A comprehensive description of PoW and Bitcoin mining can be found in Auer (2019).
+This ensures a smooth supply of Bitcoin in the short-run.
+When mining activities intensify (diminish), the PoW difficulty increases (decreases) accordingly.
+The increase in mining difficulty is also a protective measure for the blockchain to ensure more security against attacks.